ezpaarse-project/fake-counter-endpoint/README.md

 Each folder in `src/routes` is supposed to be a separate COUNTER version.
 To add one, you'll need to add corresponding code into `src/routes/index.ts`.

 Each folder inside a COUNTER version is supposed to be a COUNTER endpoint, with or without flaws.

+## Documentation

+Once service is started, documentation is automatically generated and served under `/doc`.